Ethical Diamonds? For Rare Carat, that's the goal.

 But the industry has a well-deserved bad rap for a host of reasons that revolve around trust and transparency.

-First, all the retailers on our site guarantee to supply only conflict free diamonds – creating a platform for these vendors is a first step.
+First, all the sellers on our site guarantee to supply only conflict free diamonds and be Kimberly Process certified – creating a platform for these vendors is a first step.
 But that’s not enough.

-Basically, in an industry that is paper based, it is easy to create fake origins for conflict diamonds.
-Everledger uses IBM blockchain technology to create an immutable digital ledger to record diamond certification and transaction history.
+Basically, Everledger uses IBM blockchain technology to create an immutable digital ledger to record diamond certification and transaction history.

 Leanne Kemp, Everledger CEO, and I are in touch to figure out how best to leverage RareCarat’s consumer facing platform to bring Everledger’s confidence to buyers.
 In the coming months, we will explore various ways to integrate our tech to do so.